haustin71/Engineering-Journal/README.md

 <img src="Images/Base.jpg" alt="The Base" width="200" height="200">

 ### Reflection
-This was my sixth final three onshape parts that I completed.
+This was my final three onshape parts that I completed.
 I think that I did a good job with creating the axle and collar but I had a little trouble on the bearing.